 Benefits for Teams

-When done right, team competitions can have plenty of benefits for each individual member of the team and the team working together as a whole.
+When done right, team competitions can have plenty of benefits for each member of the team and the team working together as a whole.
 Unlike individual teams that foster resentment, working together in groups is less likely to lead to these detrimental effects in the workplace.
-While competing together, teams will need to build strong relationships with each other, improve their communication skills, and work out what the strengths and weaknesses are of each team member in order to ensure that they delegate the right tasks to the right people in order to be in with a better chance of taking home the prize.
+While competing together, teams will need to build strong relationships with each other, improve their communication skills, and work out what the strengths and weaknesses are of each team member to ensure that they delegate the right tasks to the right people to be in with a better chance of taking home the prize.
 Holding team competitions will strengthen teams and improve workplace performance overall.

 So when comparing team vs individual competitions, it has been shown that Whether you hold team contests regularly or it’s more of a one-off event for your company, there are some great benefits of friendly competition.